Alber & Geiger

-Alber & Geiger is a political lobbying agency and a European-based government relations law firm, lobbying EU institutions in Brussels.
+Alber & Geiger is a political lobbying firm and a European-based government relations law firm, lobbying EU institutions in Brussels.
 The firm has also a litigation practice at the European Court of Justice and has offices in Brussels and Berlin.

 The firm consists of former high ranking EU officials and politicians, diplomats and lawyers from the European Commission, the European Council, the European External Action Service, and the European Court of Justice.

 History

 The firm was founded in 2007 as a spin-off of leading US lobbying firm Cassidy & Associates by its former European CEO Andreas Geiger, and former CDU politician and former member of the German Bundestag Siegbert Alber, who was also Vice President of the European Parliament and Advocate General at the European Court of Justice.
 Before that, Geiger was Head of the EU Law Center of Ernst & Young in Brussels and attorney at the law firm Taylor Wessing.
 He wrote a handbook on EU lobbying.